Faculty and Staff Opportunities

 - Full-time, benefits based employee (staff or administrator)

-- Actively engaged in direct advising of undergraduate students
+- Actively engaged in direct advising of undergraduate students - applicants with direct experience working with and supporting undergraduate students will be given priority

 - Experience supervising, leading or coordinating student-centered activities/programs